Wall Tiling Cost

 Cut Your Tiles

 Using a pencil, carefully mark out the desired size and shape on the tile surface, then, using a tile cutter, make the relevant cuts.
-Once completed, then smooth out the sharp edges.
+Once completed, smooth out the sharp edges.

 Set the Tiles